 This is a piece on managing Aphids from the University of California

 This should be helpful for Whiteflies from the University of Florida

-As I write this we are having a late tropical storm, (our first November storm in over 20 years.)
-I need to be proactive in the garden, ruthless removal of damaged leaves makes a big difference.
+As I write this, we are having a late tropical storm (our first November storm in over 20 years.)
+I need to be proactive in the garden; the ruthless removal of damaged leaves makes a big difference.

 Important Companion Plants

-- It can improve the flavor of strawberries and deter it’s pests
+- It can improve the flavor of strawberries and deter their pests

 - Sage will attract beneficial insects to nearby tomatoes

-- The soft leaves will enhance planters of flowers
+- The soft leaves will enhance the planters of flowers

 - Plant with rosemary as it is one of few herbs to perform well with rosemary

 Start early in the life of your plant and prune it to maintain a bushy, mounded shape.
 It is a woody perennial, and the goal of pruning is to maintain loads of tender new foliage.
 Trim back the woody stems in spring.
 Cut about 1/2 of the stems back to the base of the plant and prune the other half to about 1/3 of their length.
 The entire plant can be safely cut back by a maximum of 1/3 of its volume.
 Pruning the plant will extend its life, but the new leaves you produce will have the best flavor and aroma.